Boldly going beyond full colour: the spot colour bonus

 The good news, however, is that something called ‘spot colour’ can come to the rescue.
 A spot colour is printed using a special, dedicated ink of the exact colour desired, and these colours are normally specified using the Pantone® Matching System, a range of named, formulated ink colours.

-One fly in the ointment is that spot colour (as far as I know, and please correct me if I’m wrong!) is not yet available in digital print – only print processes like litho, where inks are used as opposed to toners, can currently accommodate spot colours.
+One fly in the ointment is that spot colour (please correct me if things have suddenly moved on!) is not yet available in digital print – only print processes like litho and silk screen, where inks are used as opposed to toners, can currently accommodate spot colours.
 Undoubtedly, the technology will move on to allow spot colours in digital print one day too.